Skip to content

 For e.g.

-scp -i ~/.ssh/your_pem_key_file.pem ./myfile.zip centos@199.94.60.219:~/myfile.zip:~/
+scp -i ~/.ssh/your_pem_key_file.pem ./myfile.zip almalinux@199.94.60.219:~/myfile.zip

 Important Note